microsoft/ComplianceCxE/docs/notes/mig/ri.md

 ## Quota

-One of the benefits of the recoverable items folder is that it has a quota separate from that of the user's mailbox.
-This is actually incredibly important.
+One of the benefits of the recoverable items folder is that it has a [quota separate from that of the user's mailbox](https://docs.microsoft.com/en-us/exchange/security-and-compliance/recoverable-items-folder/recoverable-items-folder#recoverable-items-mailbox-quotas).  *This is actually incredibly important*.
 The recoverable items folder should be completely seamless to the user (in other words, they user should have no idea it exists) - if it shared the same quota as the mailbox, all kinds of potential issues could arise, such as preventing the user from sending/receiving email because they unintentionally deleted too many things that were subject to a hold.

 In Exchange Online, the following quota's exist: